AlpMeteSenel/copilot-python-client/README.md

 # Copilot Python Client

 Synchronous GitHub Copilot client and CLI with device flow auth, token exchange, model management, and streaming chat.
+This project exists for educational purposes only and is not an official GitHub Copilot product.

 **Package/CLI version:** 1.0.0